 1. LightingYour technique of lighting the subject can separate a normal, pleasant Halloween portrait from a scary picture.
-Try using different lighting techniques and equipment to add that chilling effect to your Halloween picture.
+Try using different lighting techniques and equipment to add that chilling effect to the subject.
 Some different lighting approaches include low lighting, rim lighting, harsh lighting and under lighting.

 - Shooting your portrait in an area where there is little to no lighting will make the photo appear darker.